hapify/hapify/docs/templating/model-object.md

 ##### Example with conditions over models:

-In the context of a multiple models template, this loops over all models that are geo-located.
+In the context of a multiple-model template, this loops over all models that are geo-located.

 === "Long syntax"